Valdorff/rp-thoughts/2024_02_strategy/readme.md

 For simplicity, I've made all ETH users have a single 4-ETH pool.
 Note that it really doesn't matter for this view: even if they have a mix of 4-ETH and lower bond pools, the _share_ of the revenue based on borrowed ETH will get split the same way.
 The users will, ofc, get better ROI as they're bonded ETH per borrowed ETH ratio decreases.

 ## Required support
-- Universal Variable Commision
+- Universal Variable Commission
   - The portion going to NOs and RPL stakers should be settable by vote. rETH's portion is simply 100% minus those two portions
   - This should apply across all possible minipools (noting there's some limitations around currently existing ones)
   - I don't believe these need to be changed often enough that we benefit significantly from automating it, at least not in the short term
+- Megapools
+  - Megapools are a single deployed contract that is used as the Ethereum withdrawal address for many validators.
+This contrasts with minipools, which have one contract per validator.
+Because it's one contract, we can avoid initial deployment costs per validator, have lower ongoing gas costs to distribute rewards, etc.
-- Megapools -- gas becomes increasingly problematic as pool size decreases.
+  - Gas becomes increasingly problematic as pool size decreases (since a Node operator has more validators for the same invested ETH).
 This bails us out.
+  - Megapools require a planned Ethereum level upgrade b/c they need to be able to verify beacon chain data.
 - Forced exits
+  - Aka, execution layer exits.
+This feature allows the execution layer to request an exit from the Ethereum withdrawal address of a validator.
+For us that's the minipool/megapool contract.
+Here I'm suggesting one programmatic situation where it would be used.
   - Critical to protect against loss scenarios associated with MEV theft and abandonment
   - Exit a validator when an NO's `(total_leakage + debt) >0.5 ETH`; this is about enough for ~3 months covering leakage and debt to rETH at 4% apy: `32*.04*(6/12)*1.645 = .526 ETH`
     - The debt variable could be used for underperformance penalties and MEV penalties
     - Note that we can kick one minipool at a time here, which yields a ~1.5 ETH credit.
+  - Execution layer exits require a planned Ethereum level upgrade.

 ## Choose your depth
 This document is the top tier of importance.